Measures#

 • burying electricity lines;

-• restoration of water bodies as habitats;
+• activities for the restoration of water bodies as aquatic habitats: artificial oxygenation and lime-neutralisation actions;

 It excludes:

-• protection of built‑up landscapes.
+• protection of predominantly built-up landscapes.

 CEPA 6.3